Back to Special Relativity

 - Electromagnetic waves propagate through the ether.

-- The speed of light is therefore is relative to the ether.
+- Therefore, the speed of light is relative to the ether.

 1887 Michelson-Morley Experiment